Fractional Topology in Interacting 1D Superconductors: The effects of an inter-wire hopping term

 To reproduce the above case \eqref{Bonding-anti-bonding_Ham} we thus simply set for the chemical potentials $\overline{\mu} = \mu$ and $\Delta \mu = t_{\bot}$. \\

-The effects of adding an inter-wire hopping amplitude $t_{\bot}$ on the phase diagram in \cite{Herviou_2016} depends strongly on the phase.
+The effects of adding an inter-wire hopping amplitude $t_{\bot}$ on the phase diagram in \cite{Herviou_2016} depend strongly on the phase.
 A first important property of the additional term to the full Hamiltonian \eqref{Add_ham_tbot} is that at zero interaction $g =0 $ it does not break \emph{time-reversal-symmetry} (TRS) for $t_{\bot} \in \mathbb{R}$.
-Therefore \eqref{Add_ham_tbot} cannot gap-out the topological edge modes of the \emph{4MF} phase using the Chern number $C$ and $\overline{C}$ for the two bands.
+Therefore \eqref{Add_ham_tbot} cannot gap out the topological edge modes of the \emph{4MF} phase using the Chern number $C$ and $\overline{C}$ for the two bands.
 By continuity to the $g = 0$ limit, both the \emph{4MF} and Polarized phases \cite{Herviou_2016} will remain robust against a non-zero inter-wire hopping.
-At non-zero interactions, generally such a symmetry protection is no longer a sufficient condition to ensure the robustness of a topological phase \cite{Fidkowski_2010}.
+At non-zero interactions, such symmetry protection is no longer a sufficient condition in general, to ensure the robustness of a topological phase \cite{Fidkowski_2010}.
 In the large $|g|$ limit we derive, by projecting onto the effective low-energy Hamiltonian, that in addition to the (anti-)ferromagnetic ordering, an additional paramagnetic \emph{Mott} order is induced due to a non-zero $t_{\bot}$.
-For sufficiently small $t_{\bot}$, the two \emph{Mott insulating} MI-AF and MI-F phases \cite{Herviou_2016} in figure \ref{fig:trajectories_tp05} are stable up to a critical value of $g$, where inevitably the paramagnetic order takes over. \\
+For sufficiently small $t_{\bot}$, the two \emph{Mott insulating} MI-AF and MI-F phases \cite{Herviou_2016} in figure \ref{fig:trajectories_tp05} are stable up to a critical interaction value $g^{*}$, where inevitably the paramagnetic order takes over.
+A key property of both the single QCP and DCI phase is the existence of gapless critical Ising modes.